Kalasapadu

 Kalasapadu is a village in YSR Kadapa district of the Indian state of Andhra Pradesh.
 It is located in Kalasapadu mandal of Badvel revenue division.

+Educational Facilities

+There is one private kindergarten in the village.
+There are seven government primary schools, five government upper primary schools, three government secondary schools, and one private secondary school.There is a government junior college.
+The nearest government arts/science degree college is in Porumamilla and the nearest engineering college is in Giddalur.There is a management college, polytechnic, the nearest vocational training school, and a non-formal education center in Badvel, and a special school for the disabled, and the nearest medical college, in Kadapa.

 Geography

 Kalasapad is located at 15.1167°N 78.9500°E. It has an average elevation of 191 meters (629 feet).